 2.3.1.
-The removal of 1 Category 'U' tree is recommended for arboriculture and safety reasons as identified on the Tree Mitigation Plan L03.
-No trees will be removed to accommodate the development.
+The removal of 5 Category 'U' trees is recommended for arboriculture and safety reasons as identified on the Tree Mitigation Plan L03.
+There are several dying and dangerous trees within Group G1 which should be removed.
+Five Category 'C' trees will be removed to accommodate the access drive.